learn-co-curriculum/dsc-running-jupyter-locally/README.md

 ### cd

 The next essential command is **cd** which stands for **change directory**.
 This allows you to navigate to different folders on your computer's hard drive.
-Typing cd by itself will automatically take you to your home directory.
-Typing cd and a folder name will take you to that folder.
-Typing cd .. will move you one folder up in the hierarchy.
+Typing `cd` by itself (or `cd ~`) will automatically take you to your home directory.
+Typing `cd` and a folder name will take you to that folder.
+Typing `cd ..` will move you one folder up in the hierarchy.
 Play around and trying moving between folders for a minute or two.

 ### Tab Completion

 An extraordinarly useful feature when working with the command line is tab completion.
 This allows you to hit the tab button to autocomplete names once you have made a unique specification.

-For example, if you navigate to your root directory by running the command **cd**, if you're on a Mac, you will probably have 2 folders within your root directory named "Downloads" and "Documents" (these are standard folder names created by default in most systems, although you may have renamed them, or your system may be different).
-With these, or longer folder names, it can sometimes become cumbersome to type the full folder name. instead, you can start typing the command and folder name such as **"cd Dow"** and then press **tab** to autocomplete.
-Like magic, the command line should complete the statement correctly to be **cd Downloads**.
+For example, if you navigate to your root directory by running the command `cd`, if you're on a Mac, you will probably have 2 folders within your root directory named "Downloads" and "Documents" (these are standard folder names created by default in most systems, although you may have renamed them, or your system may be different).
+With these, or longer folder names, it can sometimes become cumbersome to type the full folder name. instead, you can start typing the command and folder name such as `cd Dow` and then press **tab** to autocomplete.
+Like magic, the command line should complete the statement correctly to be `cd Downloads`.
 (Note: this will not work if you have another folder that begins with "Dow".
-Similarly, if you just typed **cd D** or **cd Do** followed by **tab**, the command line will not autocomplete, as the selection is not unique, because **D** or **Do** could both refer to either **Documents** or **Downloads**.
+Similarly, if you just typed `cd D` or `cd Do` followed by **tab**, the command line will not autocomplete, as the selection is not unique, because **D** or **Do** could both refer to either **Documents** or **Downloads**.
 Also note that these commands are case sensitive, and folder capitalization much be matched exactly.

 ### ls

 Continuing with navigating the computer's hard drive, it's useful to know how to **list files**.
-This is done with the **ls** command, short for list.
+This is done with the `ls` command, short for list.

-You can also pass optional parameters to ls such as **ls -a** which lists **all files** (including hidden files), **ls -l** gives a **long listing** of files (including file size and last edit times).
-You can also pass multiple parameters simultaneously such as **ls -al** to produce a detailed listing of all files.
+You can also pass optional parameters to `ls` such as `ls -a` which lists **all files** (including hidden files), `ls -l` gives a **long listing** of files (including file size and last edit times).
+You can also pass multiple parameters simultaneously, such as `ls -al` to produce a detailed listing of all files.

 ### * the wildcard parameter

 Also very useful is the wildcard parameter.
-For example, if you wanted to list all files in the current working directory that begin with a, you could type **`ls a*`**.
+For example, if you wanted to list all files in the current working directory that begin with a, you could type `ls a*`.
 Here, the asterix (`*`) denotes anything is allowed following the a.
-Similarly, to list all pdf files in the current working directory you can use **`ls *.pdf`**, or to list all text files, you can use **`ls *.txt`**.
+Similarly, to list all pdf files in the current working directory you can use `ls *.pdf`, or to list all text files, you can use `ls *.txt`.

 ### mkdir

 Finally, as you continue to navigate the file directory from the command line it can be useful to be able to create new folders.
-To do this, use the **mkdir** command, which stands for **make directory**.
-Try it out with **mkdir NewFolderName**.
-Afterward, use the **ls** command to see that there is indeed a new folder, and if you wish, move into the new folder using the **cd** command.
+To do this, use the `mkdir` command, which stands for **make directory**.
+Try it out with `mkdir NewFolderName`.
+Afterward, use the `ls` command to see that there is indeed a new folder, and if you wish, move into the new folder using the `cd` command.

 ## Cloning GitHub repositories and Canvas lessons